joldenb/wdi-orientation/README.md

 **Homework** will be reviewed every night.
 If you have specific questions around homework, follow the procedure for GitHub Issue submission above.
 Keep in mind, we've chosen to write the homeworks in a way that will make them a good future reference, and will challenge all students.
 Sometimes this may be more than you can accomplish in one night.
 If you're spending several hours on a homework and not making much progress, submit what you have done and move on to something else.
 As mentioned earlier, sleep and well-being is important.

 **Submit homework** by 9am the following class day.
 We will be using [Schoology](https://www.schoology.com/) for our submissions.
 You should have received an invite to Schoology today.
-We will walk through submitting your first test assignment (your pre-work) by the end of today.
+We will walk through submitting your first test assignment by the end of today.

 To re-iterate, **submit all of the homeworks**.
 Even if you don't make much progress on a homework, submit it, as that's important feedback on how we're doing as Instuctors and as a class.

 **Homework Feedback** will be given by one of the Instructors.
-You will receive a direct message with an indication of your pass/fail grade on the assignment, one specific "glow" (thing you did well), one specific "grow" (something you could improve), and one question for future development.
+You will receive a direct message with an indication of your pass/fail grade on the assignment, one specific "glow" (thing you did well), and one specific "grow" (something you could improve).

 **Labs** during the day will not be formally reviewed, but questions that come up after the lab can come through Slack and 1:1s.
 Labs are similar to homework in the sense that we're writing them to be good references on the topic, and sometimes there may be more work than you can do.